Nitrokey/nitrokey-documentation/nethsm/pkcs11/setup.rst

 If multiple files are present the slots of all the config files will be added.

-You can manually set the config file location (only this one will be read) wiht the env variable ``P11NETHSM_CONFIG_FILE`` (e.g. ``P11NETHSM_CONFIG_FILE=./p11nethsm.conf``).
+You can manually set the config file location (only this one will be read) with the env variable ``P11NETHSM_CONFIG_FILE`` (e.g. ``P11NETHSM_CONFIG_FILE=./p11nethsm.conf``).

-Configuration file format
+Configuration File Format
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-The configuration is yaml-formatted :
+The configuration is yaml-formatted:

 .. tabs::
   .. tab:: All platforms
     .. code-block:: yaml

-        # you can set the log file location here, if no value is set, the module will output to stderr, if a value is set it will output to the file
+        # You can set the log file location here.
+        # If no value is set the module will output to stderr.
+        # If a value is set it will output to the file.
         log_file: /tmp/p11nethsm.log
-        # optional log level
+        # Optional log level
         log_level: Debug

         # Each "slot" represents a NetHSM server